zerohd4869/MM-DFN/README.md

 # MM-DFN
 Source code for ICASSP 2022 paper "[MM-DFN: Multimodal Dynamic Fusion Network For Emotion Recognition in Conversations](https://arxiv.org/pdf/2203.02385.pdf)".

+In this work, we focus on emotion recognition in multimodal conversations (multimodal ERC).
+If you are interested in textual ERC, you can refer to a related work [DialogueCRN](https://arxiv.org/pdf/2106.01978.pdf) ([code](https://github.com/zerohd4869/DialogueCRN)).

 ## Quick Start